 Whether you are a beginner or an experienced scuba diver, there are some incredible underwater adventures to be had around the world.

-It is a daunting task to even begin to pick out your next dive destination but I hope that my best scuba diving in the world list has given you some fun and exciting new ideas.
+It is a daunting task to even begin to pick out your next dive destination but I hope that my best scuba diving in the world list has given you some fun and exciting new ideas to add to your bucket list.

-I wish you happy diving and for sure, there are some destinations on this list that (if I haven’t already!)
+I wish you happy diving and for sure, there are some once in a lifetime destinations on this list that (if I haven’t already!)
 I will be checking out in 2022!